Russian energy exports in focus as Europe plans new sanctions – KION546

 Last week, the United States tapped its strategic oil reserves, releasing 180 million barrels of oil into the global market, to help bring down gasoline prices and counter the reduction of Russian oil supplies.
 The IEA also agreed to release additional oil from its member countries at an emergency meeting on Friday.

-— Joseph Ataman, Elias Lemercier, Anna Odzeniak, Niamh Kennedy, Inke Kappeler, James Frater and Mark Thompson contributed reporting.
+— Livvy Doherty, Chris Liakos, Joseph Ataman, Elias Lemercier, Anna Odzeniak, Niamh Kennedy, Inke Kappeler, James Frater and Mark Thompson contributed reporting.

 The-CNN-Wire